Showing posts sorted by relevance for query overscan. Sort by date Show all posts

 Jumpers For Goalposts

-Team is a soccer game released in 1995 (late in the day that, eh) by a dedicated company called Impact Software.
+Team is a soccer game released in 1995 by a dedicated company called Impact Software.
 Specifically developed by Ralph Lovesy on the Atari STe, it makes full use of the enhanced hardware often ignored by commercial companies: extra colours, 50fps hardware scrolling, Blitter and DMA audio.
 Wow!!
 O_o

 Disclaimer...
 If I'm brutally honest, I feel unqualified to review Team as I'm not a soccer fan.
 However, from what I have played, I was impressed.
-I'm hardly a convert but I did enjoy running around the pitch and having a good kick about!
+I'm hardly a convert but I enjoyed running around the pitch and having a good kick about!
 But not knowing the game's technicalities stopped me from progressing further.
 Interestingly, there is a friendly mode that displays much of the game's styles and playability, like passing, tactics, and tackles.
 Hmm, sounds like fun?

 Remember, I'm not a fan but I have managed to record a little video.
 Note the overscan!